Thursday, September 29, 2016

 By José Alberto Hermosillo

-a 15-year-old Russian Aristocrat, is set to marry someone she doesn’t love.
+Our story begins in Saint Petersburg, where Sasha, a 15-year-old Russian aristocrat, is set to marry someone she doesn’t love.

-Sasha’s personality was set for bigger goals.
+Sasha’s personality was set on bigger goals.

 Back home, the Tsar’s nephew defamed the family’s honor by laughing about the old man’s unfinished business.